scottgriv/Dark-Castle-Template/.github/CONTRIBUTING.md

-# Contributing to Dark Castle Theme
+# Contributing to Dark Castle Theme for Example

 If you would like to contribute to an existing theme and/or port over **Dark Castle** to a missing platform: